hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 ECN capability check is deemed successful if the verification above yields a positive result, and ECN can be used for the given direction.
 This capability check will verify that the path between the peers is free from issues with ECN bleaching and that the application does not have problems with access to the ECN bits in the IP header.

-## Transport draft, Connection migration
+## Transport draft: Connection migration

 ECN capability should be verified at connection migration, this to verify that both endpoints support ECN and that the path is free from ECN bleaching.
 An additonal section is suggested in the transport draft.